Pinafore/qb/README.md

 Setups
 -----------
-0. You'll need Python, R, and Vowpal Wabbit installed and accessible on the path.
+0. You'll need Python, R, Gorobi, and Vowpal Wabbit installed and accessible on the path.

 1. Make sure you have the question database, store it as data/questions.db